Nick689/CustomPOS/Readme.md

 Quantity management:  Before adjusting item quantity record you can call "chk" stored procedure that will check every sales/arrivals and give you the theoretic quantity and difference with current quantity for every items.
 It is advised to keep adjusted yours sales/arrivals records instead of forcing item quantity record without justification.

 Inventory:  There is no inventory module.
-"Inventory" is managed in CustomPOS as a special customer whose every invoiced item will be 0 priced (the purpose for "FREE" button).
+"Inventory" is managed in CustomPOS as a special customer whose every invoiced item will be 0 priced (the purpose for the "FREE" button).

 Stock moving, stock management:  See "Inventory", operate the same way.